 Al Di Meola

-Line-up: Al Di Meola - guitar, Kevin Seddiki or Peo Alfonsi - guitar, Fausto Beccalossi - accordian, Peter Kasza - drums
+Line-up: Al Di Meola - guitar, Peo Alfonsi - guitar, Peter Kaszas - drums, percussion

 Combining passion, intelligence and outstanding technique in music, Al Di Meola is one of the most prominent virtuosos and most influential guitarists in the contemporary instrumental jazz field.
 Each concert of his is a true highlight!